fboehm/gemma2/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.1
+* local ubuntu 20.04 install, R 4.0.3
-* ubuntu 14.04 (on travis-ci), R 3.5.3
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 1 warning | 0 notes

-This is a resubmission.
-I previously submitted gemma2 v 0.1.0, but it was rejected.
+Warning is:

+  ‘qpdf’ is needed for checks on size reduction of PDFs

+This submission updates the gemma2 package that is currently available on CRAN.